finnianr/Eiffel-Loop/doc/Contents.md

 ````
 **Logging Routines**

-Access to the logging routines is through feature log of class [$source EL_MODULE_LOG].
-The log object conforms to type [$source EL_LOGGABLE] which has numerous procedures for writing to the log as well as some useful functions.
+Access to the logging routines is through feature log of class [EL_MODULE_LOG](http://www.eiffel-loop.com/library/runtime/logging/el_module_log.html).
+The log object conforms to type [EL_LOGGABLE](http://www.eiffel-loop.com/library/base/runtime/io/loggable/el_loggable.html) which has numerous procedures for writing to the log as well as some useful functions.

 The procedure form: